Use this page to customize the settings of the embedded terminal emulator.

 Detect and highlight commands that can be used as IDE features instead of running them in the terminal and reading console output.

-When enabled, instead of pressing Enter, which runs the command in the terminal, press Control+Enter to open the corresponding GUI element.
-For more information, see Run IDE features from the terminal.
+When enabled, instead of pressing Enter, which runs the command in the terminal, press Ctrl+Enter to open the corresponding GUI element.
+For more information, refer to Run IDE features from the terminal.

 - Cursor shape